Updated: Jan 22

 Let’s Wrap up

 Bluetooth will remain a leading RF technology utilised by wireless devices, as well as for short-range communication and indoor positioning.
-Further integration into indoor spaces and infrastructures is likely to continue, including the proliferation of Access Points with built-in BLE beacon and sensing technology, as well as more enabled IoT devices, consumer wearables, asset tracking tags, personnel badges, and consumer Bluetooth trackers.
+Further integration into indoor spaces and infrastructures is likely to continue, including the proliferation of Access Points with built-in BLE beacon and sensing technology, more enabled IoT devices, consumer wearables, asset tracking tags, personnel badges, and consumer Bluetooth trackers.

 However, this technology is rapidly changing with each passing day and throughout time, making it conceivable in the future to monitor and control smaller and less expensive assets.